effekseer/docs_tool/source/en/overview.md

 #### Dynamic Parameter

-A function has been added to rewrite effect parameters during playback in the application.
+A function has been added to rewrite effect parameters during playback.

 #### New format